-We’re rolling along with our 30 Days of Cozy and I can’t believe we’ve only got one week left.
-The good thing is, that means seven more free crochet patterns for you.
-And today’s pattern is something special from Fiona of ReVe Design Co.
+Today’s featured Best of 30 Days of Cozy pattern is something special from Fiona of ReVe Design Co.
 She’s designed these Easy Fit Gloves just for you.
 Here’s what she has to say about the design:

 Take one of those gorgeous hanks of hand-dyed sock wool from your stash and put it to good use!
 As you make a pair of the EasyFit Lite Gloves, you’ll be guided through customization for different finger lengths and special joins to minimize gaps.
 There’s even a bonus with this pattern.
 When you purchase the premium downloadable version, you will also have instructions to adjust the pattern to complete these as Fingerless Mitts.
 It’s an Intermediate level pattern, due to the fiddly joins.